vesuxyz/docs/docs/curators/pools/claim-fees.md

 ---
-id: manage-pool
+id: claim-fees
-title: How to manage an existing pool
+title: How to claim fees as a pool curator
-sidebar_label: Manage Pool
+sidebar_label: Claim Fees
-sidebar_position: 2
+sidebar_position: 3
 ---

 If you are the Curator of a Vesu pool, that is not immutable, you can update the configuration e.g. of interest rate parameters as market conditions change.